jazir555/WP-Admin-Cache/README.md

 # Performance Optimizations

+#Add an extra column to the list tables on the Posts and Pages screens.
 Avoids large SQL LIKE queries by using a refined query and cleanup mechanism for expired transients.

 # Early Plugin Initialization